Biggest outflow of foreign institutional money in 10 years

-A SHARP rise in outflow of funds by foreign portfolio investors between April and May due to rise in yields of the US treasury and growing concerns over rising crude oil prices, and its impact on the currency and current account deficit, have resulted in the biggest outflow of foreign institutional money in any calendar year in the last 10 years.
+A sharp rise in outflow of funds by foreign portfolio investors between April and May due to rise in yields of the US treasury and growing concerns over rising crude oil prices, and its impact on the currency and current account deficit, have resulted in the biggest outflow of foreign institutional money in any calendar year in the last 10 years.

 While the net FPI outflow in April stood at Rs 15,561 crore ($2.35 bn) and Rs 29,775 crore ($4.4 bn) in May, the aggregate for the first five months this year amounted to a net outflow of Rs 32,078 crore ($4.4 bn).